Geology Courses

 GEOL 302.
 Igneous and Metamorphic Petrology

 Petrology is the study of the origin of rocks, based on detailed observation of rock characteristics (petrography) together with theoretical/experimental approaches.
 This course provides a review of the occurrence, characteristics and origins of the common igneous and metamorphic rocks.
 Areas of study include the origin and differentiation of primary magmas, common rock associations, metamorphic zones and facies, the nature of the deep crust, and use of phase diagrams in the understanding of igneous and metamorphic petrogenesis.
 The relationship of plate tectonics to the formation of these generally holocrystalline rocks is emphasized.
-Prerequisite: GEOL 103 and 203 or permission of instructor.
+Prerequisite: GEOL 103 or GEOL 110, and GEOL 203 or permission of instructor.

 GEOL 314.
 Glacial and Quaternary Geology

 This seminar examines the details of at least two million years of Earth history.
 During this period, extreme fluctuation in the climate caused great ice sheets to form and melt many times, working profound changes on the environment.
 The course examines the causes, mechanics and effects of glaciation in the context of long-term climatic and environmental change.
-Prerequisite: GEOL 103 and 211 or permission of instructor.
+Prerequisite: GEOL 103 or GEOL 110, and GEOL 211 or permission of instructor.

 GEOL 316.
 Carbonate Sedimentology

 Carbonate Sedimentology is an advanced course that examines carbonate sedimentology and depositional environments.
 The course includes field trips to several classic localities in the country.
 The course focuses on the temporal and spatial makeup and controls on mineralogy and constituent composition of sedimentary carbonates, and introduces students to carbonate facies, carbonate platform models, sequence stratigraphy, carbonate cycles, orbital (Milankovitch climate) forcing and porosity in carbonates as well as field and lab methods.
 It will provide an understanding of why no other rock type is as economically important as carbonates, major reservoirs for petroleum, base metals and potable water.
-Prerequisite: GEOL 103, and two 200-level geology courses.
+Prerequisite: GEOL 103 or GEOL 110, and two 200-level geology courses.

 GEOL 317.
 Micropaleontology

 Micropaleontology is the branch of the earth sciences that deals with fossil organisms too small to resolve in detail with the unaided eye.
 This course introduces students to the broad range of micropaleontological techniques and to the numerous groups of fossils on which these are practiced.
 Microfossils are the basis for most synthesis of global climate change, biostratigraphy of ocean basins and regional and global rock correlation.
 The modern time scale is built on them.
 Both light and scanning electron microscopy are employed by students in the course.
 Offered every other year.
-Prerequisite: GEOL 103 and 206 or permission of the instructor.
+Prerequisite: GEOL 103 or GEOL 110, and GEOL 206 or permission of the instructor.

 GEOL 318.
 Geotechnical Writing (MCR)